Stadion Gersag

 Stadion Gersag is a stadium in Emmenbrücke, Luzern, Switzerland.
 It is currently used for football matches and is the home ground of FC Emmenbrücke.

-The stadium has 3,195 covered seats and 4,785 standing places.
-It is the home stadium of FC Emmenbrücke and from 2009-2011 has been the temporary stadium of FC Luzern whilst their home stadium, the Swissporarena, is built.
+From 2009 to 2011 it served as the temporary stadium of FC Luzern whilst their home stadium, the Swissporarena, was being built.
+During this time, the stadium had 3,195 covered seats and 4,785 standing places with most of them being temporary.

-FC Luzern supporters enjoyed their time in the stadium, even naming it as the 5th best thing about supporting the club and so have made a scarf as a tribute to their time there.
+FC Luzern supporters enjoyed their time in the stadium, even naming it as the 5th best thing about supporting the club and have made a scarf as a tribute to their time there.

-There has been talk of Grasshopper Club Zürich moving into the Gersag stadium as they seek a home for the 2011-12 season.
-GC current pay 2.7 million CHF and would find the 570,000CHF rent that FCL currently pay to be a more attractive price.
+There was talk of Grasshopper Club Zürich moving into the Gersag stadium as they sought a home for the 2011-12 season.